Toyota Hybrid Battery & Honda Hybrid Battery – Phil’s Auto Online

 Does your 1st Generation Prius (2001-2003) need a new battery?
 Phil’s is now performing hybrid battery repair for both the 1st and 2nd generation Prius.
-These replacement batteries are re-manufactured using higher density energy cells from low-mileage 2nd Generation Prius battery packs.
+These replacement batteries are re-manufactured using higher density energy cells from low-mileage 2nd and 3rd Generation Prius battery packs.
 How long will a battery pack last in the 2nd Generation Prius (2004-2009)?
 While I was at the Toyota training center for a hybrid class, the instructor told us the 2nd Gen packs are lasting 225,000-250,000 miles.
 We have seen a few of the 2004 and 2005 year model Prius batteries failing before 200,000, and we believe we can successfully repair those for around $800.
-If your 2nd Generation Prius is over 200k miles, a used, tested pack with under 100k miles is a good option.
+If your 2nd Generation Prius is over 200k miles, a used, tested, and refurbished hybrid battery pack with under 100k miles is a good option.

 So what does it cost to install one of these re-manufactured hybrid batteries in your Gen 1 Prius?
 Well, it is around $2,000 but it is still significantly less than the cost of a replacement Toyota battery and there is a very good chance that it will last for the rest of the useful life of your vehicle.